arovietnam/evercam.net/Readme.md

 # evercam.net

-A .NET wrapper around Evercam API
+A .NET wrapper for Evercam API

 ## Basic Usage
 Right click on EvercamV1.dll (link above) and Save Link As...
 Then include the .dll in your .Net (v4.5 or higher) project.
+Also include the dependencies in your project (Newtonsoft.Json.dll, RestSharp.dll, NodaTime.dll).

 ```c#
 using EvercamV1;